Dynamical ideals of non-commutative rings: Abstract

 \section{Abstract}

-An analog of the prime ideals for simple non-commutative rings is introduced.
-We prove the fundamental theorem of arithmetic for such rings.
+A dynamical analog of the prime ideals for simple non-commutative rings is introduced.
+We prove a factorization theorem for the dynamical ideals.
 The result is used to classify the surface knots and links in the smooth 4-dimensional manifolds.